-Increasing Women’s Presence in Skilled Trades
+Increasing Women’s Presence in Skilled Trades in Canada

 Historically, trades like construction, plumbing, electrical work, and welding have been seen as male-dominated fields.
 However, more women are entering these professions, bringing diverse perspectives and skills that enhance the workplace.
 The government, industry bodies, and organizations across Canada have started recognizing the importance of gender diversity in the trades, leading to initiatives that encourage women to pursue careers in these fields.
 Canada is facing a dire shortage of tradespeople, and the best solution is to recruit more women to trade.
 Women make up half the population, yet only 4% of skilled tradespeople in Canada.